 Not every post takes off, but some will do well and will help get more blog visitors for you.
 But remember, always have an eye-catching image to get people clicking.

-3. Make sure people everyone can share your blog post
+3. Make sure people can easily share your blog post

 If you don’t have social sharing buttons, get them!

-You are missing a huge opportunity if your blog doesn’t let visitors to share your content.
+You are missing a huge opportunity if your blog doesn’t let visitors share your content.

 Make sure you have at least the main four; Facebook, Twitter, Google+ and Pinterest to help you get more traffic to your site.